xraypy/xraylarch/doc/tutorial/datatypes.rst

 .. _tutor-datatypes_sec:

 ============================================
-Tutorial: Basic and Complex Data Types
+Basic and Complex Data Types
 ============================================

 This section of the Larch tutorial describes the types of data that Larch